JackKnott/SpendGuru/README.md

 This application uses Firebase for storage offline and online.

-This was a part of CSC3122.
+This was a part of CSC3122 Mobile Computer Systems Development.